 As Alec Meer of Rock Paper Shotgun points out, Microsoft is increasingly trying to compete with Google through software and applications.
-But this model requires that, “money comes from harvesting data and flogging it to advertisers and other organisations who want to know exactly what we’re all up to online”.
+But this model requires that “money comes from harvesting data and flogging it to advertisers and other organizations who want to know exactly what we’re all up to online”.

 Comply with big brother

 Microsoft doesn’t beat around the bush when it comes to surveillance state issues: